If Not for You (album): Commercial performance

 In Australia, the album debuted at number sixteen in the week of 22 January 1972.
 If Not for You peaked at number fourteen the next week, staying four weeks on the chart and earning a platinum certification.

 Despite the lack of promotion in the country the album made a minor impact in the United States, peaking at number one hundred and fifty-eight on the Billboard 200.
 In the United Kingdom, where the album hit two singles in the top ten, If Not for You failed to chart.

 Releases

 The album was originally released on cassette and LP.

 The American edition, released by Uni Records prior to its merger with the Decca and Kapp labels to form MCA Records, went out of print following the release of Newton-John's 1973 album, Let Me Be There, and became a rare collector's item.
 However, the original American edition of Let Me Be There features six tracks from If Not for You.

 The album was first released on CD in Japan in 1990 as part of the EMI Pastmasters series (Cat.# CP21-6074).
 The album was simply called Olivia Newton-John, which was the full title of the original vinyl / cassette release in England in 1971.
 (It was initially released as Olivia Newton-John in England, and If Not for You in foreign territories, including the US and Australia.)
 This EMI 1990 CD release did not feature any of the original album artwork.
 Instead, the front cover photo is a "live" picture of Olivia from a 1977 appearance in Japan.
 The packaging included a Japanese-language obi, and a folded white paper insert, containing all the song lyrics in English on one side, and in Japanese on the other.

 In Australia, Festival Records re-released the album on CD in 1993 and also in a digitally remastered edition along with other albums of Newton-John's discography in 1998.
 In this latter case, at least the first run of the remastered CD release (Festival Cat.# D34320 / D19809) was seriously botched.
 The first track on the album, "Me and Bobby McGee", was missing entirely from the CD; thus the CD started with the Bread cover, "If", and contained only 11 of the 12 songs.
-Further, three of the latter songs on this release were mis-sequenced.
-However, the CD labeling lists all 12 original songs in their original sequence.
+Further, three of the latter songs on this release were out of sequence, though the CD labeling lists all 12 original songs in their original sequence.
 However, the overall sonic quality of the 1998 remastered edition was praised.